-The local authority must keep a register of site owners or managers deemed fit and proper, available for inspection at their offices or online, which you can check before deciding whether to commit to buying or situating your park home on a particular site.
+The local authority must keep a register of site owners or managers deemed fit and proper, available for inspection at their offices or online.
+You should check this before deciding whether to commit to buying or situating your park home on a particular site.

 In Wales, similar rules apply under the Mobile Homes (Wales) Act 2013.
-Further information can be found on the Welsh Government's website at www.law.gov.wales/public-services/housing/mobile-homes-wales-act-2013
+See the Welsh Government website at www.law.gov.wales/public-services/housing/mobile-homes-wales-act-2013